dnsimple/dnsimple-elixir/CONTRIBUTING.md

          version: "$VERSION",
     ```

+1. Run the test suite and ensure all the tests pass.

 1. Finalize the `## master` section in `CHANGELOG.md` assigning the version.

 1. Commit and push the changes